MeltanoLabs/target-sqlite/README.md

 *  At the moment we do not deconstruct nested arrays.
 Arrays are stored as STRINGs with the relevant JSON representation stored as is. e.g. "['banana','apple']".
 You can check the related tests and test streams for how `target-sqlite` when arrays are sent in a stream.

 *  All semi-structured data types (JSON objects) are stored as strings.
 You can check the related tests and test streams for how `target-sqlite` when semi-structured data are sent in a stream.

+* [WAL](https://www.sqlite.org/wal.html) is now enabled by default on the database.
+This will enable multiple concurrent processes to access the database without locking out each other.